Conduitry/defiler/API.md

 Manually insert a virtual `File`, running it through the transform.

-- `file` - the `File` instance (or plain old JavaScript object) representing the virtual file to add
+- `file` - the `file` data of the virtual file to add

-For convenience, you can call this with a POJO, and a new `File` instance will be created for you with properties `Object.assign`ed from the object.
+The object does not need to be a `File` instance, and in fact there is no benefit to doing so.
+A new `File` instance is always created with properties `Object.assign`ed from `file`.

 ## Events